tensorflow/models/research/object_detection/g3doc/detection_model_zoo.md

-# Tensorflow detection model zoo
+# TensorFlow detection model collection

 We provide a collection of detection models pre-trained on the [COCO dataset](http://mscoco.org), the [Kitti dataset](http://www.cvlibs.net/datasets/kitti/),